In heart valve disease, one or more of the valves in your heart doesn't work properly.

 Your heart has four valves that keep blood flowing in the correct direction.
 In some cases, one or more of the valves don't open or close properly.
 This can cause the blood flow through your heart to your body to be disrupted.

-Some people with heart valve disease might not experience symptoms for many years.
-Signs and symptoms of heart valve disease may include:
+Some people with heart valve disease might not have symptoms for many years.
+When signs and symptoms occur, they might include:

-- Abnormal sound (heart murmur) when a doctor is listening to the heart beating with a stethoscope
+- Whooshing sound (heart murmur) when a doctor is listening to the heart with a stethoscope

 - Chest pain